-There are three main buses in the Macintosh Quadra 700 computer: the system bus, the I/O bus, and NuBus.
+There are three buses in the Macintosh Quadra 900 computer: the system bus, the I/O bus, and NuBus.

 The system bus connects directly to the pins of the MC68040 microprocessor and runs at the processor's clock rate, 25 MHz.
-Four controller ICs are connected to the system bus: the MCU (Memory Control Unit), the custom memory controller; YANCC, the NuBus controller; DAFB, the frame-buffer controller; and the SCSI controller.
+Five controller ICs are connected to the system bus: the MCU (Memory Control Unit); YANCC, the NuBus controller; DAFB, the frame-buffer controller; and the two SCSI controllers.

-The I/O bus in the Macintosh Quadra 700 computer is similar to the I/O bus in the Macintosh IIfx computer.
-The I/O bus in the Macintosh Quadra 700 computer runs at a clock rate of 15.6672 MHz.
-The controller ICs that are connected to the I/O bus include the new Enhanced ASC (Apple Sound Chip) and Sonic custom ICs as well as ICs shared with older models.
+The I/O bus in the Macintosh Quadra 900 computer is similar to the I/O bus in the Macintosh IIfx computer.
+The I/O bus in the Macintosh Quadra 900 computer runs at a clock rate of 15.6672 MHz.
+The controller ICs that are connected to the I/O bus include new custom ICs along with ICs originally designed for the Macintosh IIfx, such as the IOPs.

 The NuBus, the industry-standard expansion bus used in all Macintosh II-family computers, runs at a clock rate of 10 MHz.
-The NuBus in the Macintosh Quadra 700 computer includes several features of NuBus '90, including a clock signal at 20 MHz, twice the normal rate.
+The NuBus in the Macintosh Quadra 900 computer includes several features of NuBus '90, including a clock signal at 20 MHz, twice the normal rate.
 NuBus '90 is the 1990 proposal for revision of the IEEE standard for the NuBus (IEEE Std.
 R1196-R-1990).
 For more information about NuBus, see Chapter 2, "The Expansion Interface."